open-telemetry/opentelemetry-specification/specification/data-events.md

 Event `"name"` MUST be `"error"`.

-Error events MAY be associated with a tracing span or recorded independently.

 | Attribute name | Notes and examples                     | Required? |
 | :------------- | :------------------------------------- | --------- |
 | `error.kind`   | The type or "kind" of an error.
 E.g., `"Exception"`, `"OSError"` | Yes |